canjs/can-stache/docs/from.md

 @param {String} id The id of the element, whose `innerHTML` will be used to create a template.
-@return {can-stache.renderer} A renderer function that will render the template.
+@return {can-stache.view} A renderer function that will render the template.

 @body